 How to Whitelist a File/Folder

-Click here and under the Whitelist URL Paths section, you will be able to whitelist the file/folder that you want to.
+- Click here and under the Whitelist URL Paths section in your selected site, you will be able to whitelist the file/folder that you want to.

 /wp-content/yourplugin/somefile.php, that specific file will be whitelisted.

-Keep in mind that whitelisting a file/path must be consider a temporary solution.
+Keep in mind that whitelisting a file/path must be considered a temporary solution.
 You should investigate why that file/path is being blocked and find a workaround.
-We cannot disclosure the filter’s logic, but you can read more about the block on our Signature section and about the Secure Coding Practices on the OWASP website.
+We cannot disclose the filter’s logic, but you can read more about the block on our Signature section and about the Secure Coding Practices on the OWASP website.

 Whitelist a File/Folder Using the Audit Trails